LucDoh/moon_sim/README.md

 Simulates the formation of the moon based on the Giant Impact Hypothesis.
-This was the final group project I worked on for UC Santa Cruz's Astro 119: Intro to Scientiic Computing class [https://sites.google.com/a/ucsc.edu/krumholz/teaching-and-courses/ast119_w15] in 2015.
+This was the final group project I worked on for [Astro 119: Intro to Scientiic Computing)](https://sites.google.com/a/ucsc.edu/krumholz/teaching-and-courses/ast119_w15), at UC Santa Cruz in 2015.

 Several of the classes were done collaboratively.
 I worked with Aramis Marden on developing a collision handling class for asteroids/debris.
 It resolved these collisions inelastically, with momentum and mass conserved.
 We used scipy spatial's KDTree to greatly improve the speed at which we found which rocks that were colliding at a timestep.